1. Broccoli Facts

 Whilst broccoli does not have any Vitamin D, it is an excellent source of Vitamin K and Vitamin A. Research indicates that when Vitamin D supplements are required to offset a deficiency, sufficient sources of Vitamin K and Vitamin A together (in broccoli), can keep the Vitamin D metabolism in proper balance.

-Glucosinolate phytonutrients found in broccoli
+Glycosylate phytonutrients found in broccoli

-- CATARACTS (eye health)
+- HELP PREVENT CATARACTS

 High concentration of antioxidants